Yuvalheiman1/instaCroler/README.md

 - Check if anonyig.com is accessible
 - Verify Playwright browser installation
 - Check profile names are correct (no @ symbol)

+**Redis connection errors:**
+- **Local Development**:
+  - Install Redis locally or use Docker
+  - Start Redis server: `redis-server` or `docker start redis`
+  - Set `REDIS_URL=redis://localhost:6379` in your `.env` file
+- **Railway Deployment**:
+  - Verify `REDIS_URL` environment variable is set
+  - Check that Redis service is running on Railway
+  - Ensure Redis service is in the same Railway project

+**"REDIS_URL not set" error:**
+- For local: Add `REDIS_URL=redis://localhost:6379` to your `.env` file
+- For Railway: Add Redis service in Railway dashboard (auto-configures)

+**Data persistence issues:**
+- Check Redis connection in Railway logs
+- Verify Redis service has sufficient memory
+- Monitor Redis key expiration policies

+**Migration from JSON to Redis:**
+- Run `python migrate_to_redis.py` to migrate existing data
+- Use `python redis_health_check.py` to verify Redis connectivity
+- Original JSON files are backed up automatically during migration

 **Frequent failures:**
 - Profiles with too many failures (3+) are temporarily skipped